sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/7-SQL-Commands/10-HAVING.md

 Since 3 steps, we need 3 inputs:
 1. Grouping column
 2. Aggregate function, w.r.t a column.
 3. Filter condition.
-Since aggregation is done already, we can filter only w.r.t the aggregate values. *So an using alias in the HAVING expression is a must.*
+Since aggregation is done already, we can filter only w.r.t the aggregate values. *So an using a alias in the HAVING expression is a must.*

 ```sql
 SELECT year, COUNT (year) movie_count FROM movies GROUP BY year HAVING movie_count > 1000;